 • people with individual intolerance (allergy).

-For those who have diabetes or overweight problems, the use of soy products is allowed, but only in small quantities.
+Those with diabetes or weight problems are allowed to consume soy products, but only in small quantities.
 Do not forget that even a healthy person can eat no more than 150-200 g of soy per day.
-Be careful with genetically modified foods.
+You should be wary of genetically modified foods.
 GMO soybeans have been scientifically proven to cause allergic reactions and contribute to significant weight gain.

-Soy will only benefit the body if you adhere to the daily norm of its use, follow the recommendations of your doctor and do not forget about contraindications for taking beans and products from them.
+Soy will only benefit the body if you adhere to the daily intake, follow the recommendations of your doctor and do not forget about contraindications to taking beans and products made from them.

 Soy for weight loss and sports nutrition

-It has been proven that the use of soy fruits contributes to weight loss, in addition, the product contributes to the formation of relief muscles in athletes.
-Due to what is this happening?
-As mentioned earlier, soy is rich in vitamins E and group B, nonessential and essential amino acids (protein), minerals (potassium, iron, calcium, phosphorus) and other useful substances.
-Thanks to this, soy products (soy milk, soy meat, tofu cheese, soy sauce) are easily digested.
+It has been proven that consuming soybean fruits promotes weight loss; in addition, the product contributes to the formation of sculpted muscles in athletes.
+Why does this happen?
+As mentioned earlier, soybeans are rich in vitamins E and B, nonessential and essential amino acids (protein), minerals (potassium, iron, calcium, phosphorus) and other beneficial substances.
+Thanks to this, soy products (soy milk, soy meat, tofu, soy sauce) are easily digestible.
 They contain a lot of vegetable protein and biologically active components.

 © denio109 — stock.adobe.com

-Useful substances in the composition of soybeans and sprouts reduce cholesterol levels, improve metabolic processes in the body.
-In combination with physical activity, these components help not only to get rid of excess weight, but at the same time not to lose muscle mass.
-There are a huge number of soy diets, thanks to which you can lose weight, tighten muscles, get rid of cellulite and eliminate swelling.
-Diet soy nutrition is the way to a healthy and beautiful body.
+Nutrients contained in soybeans and sprouts reduce cholesterol levels and improve metabolic processes in the body.
+In combination with physical activity, these components help not only get rid of excess weight, but also not lose muscle mass.
+There are a huge number of soy diets that can help you lose weight, tighten muscles, get rid of cellulite and eliminate swelling.
+Dietary soy nutrition is the path to a healthy and beautiful body.

 What is the essence of the soy diet?

-The soy diet does not mean that you have to eat only soy.
-The main principle is to use analogues to conventional products.
-For example, ordinary cow's milk is replaced with soy, wheat flour with soy flour, beef, chicken, pork with soy meat.
-Regarding the latter, this is only optional, because some types of meat are also low-calorie when cooked properly.
+The soy diet does not mean you have to eat only soy.
+The main principle is to use analogues of conventional products.
+For example, regular cow's milk is replaced with soy milk, wheat flour with soy flour, beef, chicken, pork with soy meat.
+Regarding the latter, this is only optional, because some types of meat are also low-calorie when cooked correctly.

-There are many different soy diets, but in any case, the following principles should be followed:
+There are many different soy diets, but in any version you should adhere to the following principles:

-2. It is necessary to drink at least 1.5-2 liters of fluid per day.
-In addition to water, it is allowed to drink green tea, but only without the addition of sugar.
+2. You need to drink at least 1.5-2 liters of liquid per day.
+In addition to water, you can drink green tea, but only without added sugar.

-4. It is allowed to use olive oil, lemon juice or soy sauce to dress the dishes during their preparation.
-No animal fats and dressings based on them.
+4. You can use olive oil, lemon juice or soy sauce to season dishes during cooking.
+No animal fats or dressings based on them.

-5. Meals should only be steamed or baked in the oven.
-Boiling is allowed, but frying is strictly prohibited.
+5. Food should be cooked exclusively by steaming or baking in the oven.
+Cooking is acceptable, but frying is strictly prohibited.

-6. Get out of the soy diet gradually to maintain the results.
+6. Quit the soy diet gradually to maintain the results.

 The basis of the diet

-The basis of the soy diet is beans, milk, tofu, soy meat.
-These soy products are allowed to be supplemented with other foods.
-During the soy diet, you should not give up:
+The basis of the soy diet is beans, milk, tofu cheese, and soy meat.
+These soy products may be supplemented with other foods.
+During the soy diet you should not give up:

-Before you go on a soy diet, we recommend that you consult a specialist.
-It will help to develop the correct daily menu, determine the duration of the diet, depending on how many kilograms you need to lose.
-The specialist will explain how to get out of the soy diet and introduce animal products into the diet.
+Before going on a soy diet, we recommend consulting a specialist.
+He will help you develop the right daily menu and decide on the duration of the diet depending on how many kilograms you need to lose.
+The specialist will explain how to properly break the soy diet and introduce animal products into your diet.

-Soy products are valued by athletes because their use restores strength after heavy physical exertion, enriches the body with useful substances, gives a feeling of satiety with a minimum intake of calories.
-Soy will not harm the figure, but will contribute to recovery, weight loss and a toned appearance.
-This product must be introduced into the diet in the absence of contraindications.
+Soy products are valued by athletes because their consumption restores strength after heavy physical exertion, enriches the body with useful substances, and gives a feeling of satiety with a minimal intake of calories.
+Soy will not harm your figure, but will promote health, weight loss and a toned appearance.
+This product should definitely be included in the diet if there are no contraindications.